w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: Provide students with an outline of UAAG.
 Explain their overall structure and sections emphasizing on the importance for browsers, web-based media players and some other assistive tools to comply with these guidelines.
-Underline the current status of UAAG as a Working Group Note.

 ##### Suggested activities